oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 Motivation
 **********

-Software ecosystems such as Maven Central are foundational to modern software supply chains, providing centralized repositories for libraries, plugins, and other components.
-However, one ongoing challenge is the separation between distributed binaries and their corresponding source code and build processes.
-For example, in Maven Central, there is often no direct, transparent link between a published binary and the environment in which it was built.
-In fact, recent studies show that around 84% of the top 1200 most commonly used Java artifacts are not built through transparent CI/CD pipelines.
+Modern software supply chains rely heavily on centralized repositories like Maven Central to provide easy access to libraries and components.
+However, a major challenge persists: there is often no clear or transparent link between the published binaries and the environments in which they were built. `Our study <https://arxiv.org/pdf/2509.08204>`_ shows that about 84% of popular Java artifacts on Maven Central aren’t built through transparent CI/CD pipelines, leaving users to blindly trust not only the source code but also opaque build processes that can introduce hidden risks.

-This lack of transparency introduces security risks: users must trust not just the upstream source code, but also the build environment itself—including tools, plugins, and configuration details—which may not be visible or reproducible.
-As supply chain security becomes increasingly critical, rebuilding artifacts from source has become an essential strategy.
-This process enables deeper code review, verification of binary-source equivalence, and greater control over dependencies.

-However, rebuilding artifacts reliably is difficult due to differences in build environments (such as JDK versions or specific build commands), and the challenge only increases with large, complex dependency graphs.
-Macaron addresses these issues by automating the extraction of build specifications from open CI/CD workflows (like GitHub Actions), improving source code detection, and providing the tools needed to make reproducible rebuilds easier and more robust.
-By supporting this workflow, Macaron helps increase both the security and transparency of the open-source software supply chain.
+Addressing this lack of transparency is critical for improving supply chain security.
+Rebuilding software artifacts from source enables thorough code review, verifies that binaries match their sources, and ensures closer control over dependencies.
+Yet, recreating build environments is complex, especially with large dependency trees and varying configurations.
+Macaron tackles these challenges by automatically extracting build specifications from open CI/CD workflows, enhancing source detection, and making reproducible rebuilds more accessible.
+In doing so, it improves both security and transparency across the open-source software ecosystem.

 **********
 Background
 **********

 A build specification is a file that describes all necessary information to rebuild a package from source.
 This includes metadata such as the build tool, the specific build command to run, the language version, e.g., JDK for Java, and artifact coordinates.
-Macaron can now generate this file automatically for supported ecosystems, greatly simplifying reproducible builds.
+Macaron can now generate this file automatically for supported ecosystems, greatly simplifying build from source.

 The generated buildspec will be stored in an ecosystem- and PURL-specific path under the ``output/`` directory (see more under :ref:`Output Files Guide <output_files_guide>`).